-Guess what?
-Banana trees aren't really trees.
-But they look like a tree, so we're including them in this list.
-Originally from Southeast Asia, this fast-growing herbaceous perennial has soft, thick stems and spreads by suckers and underground roots to form clumps 6 to 10 feet wide or more.
-Its broad, large leaves (5 to 9 feet) give it a tropical look, but can be easily torn by winds.Continue to 5 of 10 below.
+Banana trees (Musaceae) are actually not trees at all.
+This plant is an herb.
+But it certainly looks like a tree, so it is included in this list.
+Originally from southeast Asia, this fast-growing herbaceous perennial has soft, thick stems and spreads by suckers and underground roots to form clumps 6 to 10 feet wide or more.
+Its broad, large leaves (5 to 9 feet) give it a tropical look, but can be easily torn by winds.

-There are several varieties also known as Hinoki false cypress, ranging from 2 to 25 feet in height.
-Some cultivars have a striking, lime or gold-tipped foliage, such as 'Nana Lutea' and 'Crippsi'.
+There are several varieties also known as Hinoki false cypress (Chamaecyparis) that range from 2 to 25 feet in height.
+Some cultivars have a striking, lime or gold-tipped foliage, such as "Nana Lutea" and "Crippsi."
 Dwarf varieties are beautiful foundation plants for poolside rock gardens, adding density and texture without taking up lots of space.
-Hinoki false cypress likes a spot that is well drained, with fertile, slightly acidic soil.
-It can be grown in full sun... or partial shade.Continue to 7 of 10 below.
+Hinoki false cypress likes a spot that is well drained with fertile, slightly acidic soil.
+It can be grown in full sun or partial shade.

 Floss Silk Tree

-Sti...ll, it's a strikingly beautiful tree that is semi-deciduous and can reach a height of nearly 60 feet tall and 30 feet wide.
-In summer and fall, large, showy, light-pink to rose-hued flowers bloom, and are followed in the spring by large capsules that split open to release strings of white floss.
-The silk-like floss is used to stuff pillows in the tree's native South American habitat.Continue to 8 of 10 below.
+Still, it is a strikingly beautiful tree that is semi-deciduous and can reach a height of nearly 60 feet tall and 30 feet wide.
+In summer and fall, large, showy, light-pink to rose-hued flowers bloom and are followed in the spring by large capsules that split open to release strings of white floss.
+The silk-like floss is used to stuff pillows in the tree's native South American habitat.

-This Mediterranean native boasts willow-like foliage of a soft gray-green.
+Fruitless olive trees (Olea europea) are native to the Mediterranean and boasts soft gray-green willow-like foliage.
 Trees are slow growers, usually reaching heights of 25 to 30 feet.
 Olive trees are best looking when planted in deep, rich soil.
-They will grow in coastal regions and also areas with hot, dry summers.Continue to 9 of 10 below.
+It will grow in coastal regions and also areas with hot, dry summers.